Objelisks/resistance/README.md

 Rejoining the game after it has started is not currently supported, so if something goes wrong you'll have to restart.

+The players will have to agree on some way of letting the spies know who the other spies are, such as a private chat room that only the spies join.
+The game will not tell the spies who the other spies are.

 # Neat Things Include:

 * Cryptographically secure card shuffling, dealing, and revealing